Prayer & Liturgy

 Each child takes part in a daily act of worship (5-10 minutes) and formal prayers are used at lunchtime and to open and close the school day sessions.
 The children also plan and lead acts of worship within each of their classes.
 This happens daily and the children in the upper junior classes lead Lectio Divina.
 Collective Worship across every class uses the same structure.
 We gather, using prayers or actions or music.
 Then, we listen to scripture, readings.
 We reflect on the meaning of the scripture we have heard and after that we respond by doing something or saying a prayer together.
 Finally, we go forth by reflecting on the scripture and taking this forward into our work throughout the day.
 It is wonderful to see the children excited, enthusiastic and deepening their faith through prayer and liturgy.
 We have trained Liturgy Leaders in Years 5 and 6 who support our younger children by leading Prayer and Liturgy in EYFS and Key Stage 1.
 In each class, there is a prayer and liturgy book where pictures, planning templates and powerpoints are kept as a reminder and record of the acts of worship.

-We have a weekly Key Stage 1 ‘Lunchtime Liturgy Group’ who meet together with Mrs Roddy and share the Gospel reading from Sunday.
+We have a weekly Key Stage 1 ‘Lunchtime Liturgy Group’ who meet together with our GIFT Team and share the Gospel reading from Sunday.

-We celebrate together as a whole school on a Monday and Friday.
-On Mondays Mrs Barnett and Mr Wylde lead us in listening to, and reflecting on, the Gospel reading from Sunday.
+We celebrate together as a whole school on a Tuesday and Friday.
+On Tuesdays Mrs Barnett and Mr Wylde lead us in listening to, and reflecting on, the Gospel reading from Sunday.
 On Fridays we also recognise and celebrate children’s achievements, both in and out of school, during our weekly Star Award Celebration.

 Our Worship Area